chnm/thatcamp-org/wp-content/plugins/links-shortcode/readme.txt

 2. Resulting list of links

 == Changelog ==

+= 1.5 (13-06-2013) =
+* Added long desired option to paginate links.
+Let me know your opinion so I can improve where necessary.
+* Removed "Links Shortcode" link to settings from Settings menu.
+Plugin settings can now only be found in the Links menu, where it should be.
+* The default template now includes schema.org code for link ratings (http://schema.org/Rating)
+* The plugin now supports nested shortcodes as described in http://www.sitepoint.com/wordpress-nested-shortcodes/

 = 1.4.1 (01-03-2013) =
 * Fixed issue where newly installed plugin does not contain a default template, resulting in no links being shown by default.